florpe/SprayDryFS/README.rst

   present inside the database or acquired from outside sources

 At present only mounted mode is properly exposed.
-The prerequisites for the other two are present in the spraydryfs.spraydry and spraydryfs.rehydrate mo- dules.
-Additional possible modes of operation might be a networked mode, es- sentially acting as a key-value store mapping hashes to content, and an admin- istrative mode to compose and dissect existing roots into new ones.
+The prerequisites for the other two are present in the spraydryfs.spraydry and spraydryfs.rehydrate modules.
+Additional possible modes of operation might be a networked mode, essentially acting as a key-value store mapping hashes to content, and an administrative mode to compose and dissect existing roots into new ones.

 Language
 --------------

 Currently the entire filesystem is implemented in Python.
-With an eye towards portability and performance it will be desirable to create at least a read- only implementation in a compiled language.
+With an eye towards portability and performance it will be desirable to create at least a read-only implementation in a compiled language.